– SIOPEL 6 Results expected Q4 2017

 |Net cash provided by investing activities||–||–||–||–|

-Net cash used in operating activities for the three months ended June 30, 2016 was $470, as compared to $511 during the same period in 2015.
-This decrease is due to a reduction in cash outlays incurred from ongoing STS Phase III trials and STS product development.
-Net cash provided by financing activities for the three months ended June 30, 2016 was $5,006 compared to $449 for the three months ended June 30, 2015.
-The $5,006 of net financing cash represents $5,000 from the receipt of equity financing and $6 from the exercise of an option to purchase 4 common shares.
-For the same three month period in 2015, the Company received $449 in cash as a result of the exercise of 299 warrants.
-Total increase in cash and cash equivalents was $4,536 for the three months ended June 30, 2016 as opposed to a decrease of $62 over the same period in 2015.
+Net cash used in operating activities for the three months ended June 30, 2017 was $688, as compared to $470 during the same period in 2016.
+This increase in cash outlays relates to ongoing STS Phase III trial costs and product development in preparation for the SIOPEL 6 results in the fourth quarter of 2017.
+Net cash provided by financing activities for the three months ended June 30, 2017 was $7,669 compared to $5,006 for the three months ended June 30, 2016.
+The $7,669 of net financing cash represents $7,571 net proceeds from the receipt of equity financing and $98 from the exercise of options to purchase 86 common shares.
+For the same three-month period in 2016, the Company received $5,000 in cash from the receipt of equity financing and $6 as a result of the exercise of 4 options.
+Total increase in cash and cash equivalents was $6,981 for the three months ended June 30, 2017 as opposed to an increase of $4,536 over the same period in 2016.

 Forward looking statements